 Rank up!
 Master Sergeant Shooter Sergeant Important Person of Sergeants Extreme!

 Rank up!
 Sergeant of the Master Sergeants Most Important Person of Extreme Sergeants to the Max!

 - Stealth Pun/Pun-Based Title: Duty Calls.

-- Take That: A big one to military FPS games like Modern Warfare that focus on "gritty realism" at the expense of "fun".
-Ironically, Modern Warfare was a big "take that!" to fun, jingoistic war shooters in the first place, deliberately (and subtly) subverting many of those cliches like America Saves the Day and Patriotic Fervor.
-So essentially, Duty Calls is the parodic Scary Movie to Modern Warfare's satirical Scream (1996).
+- Take That!: A big one to military FPS games like Modern Warfare that focus on "gritty realism" at the expense of "fun".
+Ironically, Modern Warfare was a big take that to fun, jingoistic war shooters in the first place, deliberately (and subtly) subverting many of those cliches like America Saves the Day and Patriotic Fervor.
+Essentially, Duty Calls is the parodic Scary Movie to Modern Warfare's satirical Scream.

 - That Makes Me Feel Angry: "I am crying tears."